cocode/BasicRS/README.md

 #  <img src="images/logo2.png" alt="Logo" width="50" height="25"> BasicRS

-BasicRS is a Rust implementation of a BASIC Interpreter
+BasicRS is a Rust implementation of a BASIC Interpreter.

 BasicRS is part of the TrekBasic family of BASIC programming tools.
 * TrekBasic - Python version